-- 1. Current CPR Certification Basic Life Support (BLS) from the American Heart Association (AHA). - 2.
-Proof of immunization against TDAP within the last ten years. - 3.
-Proof of immunization against Measles, Mumps, and Rubella (MMR).
-If non-immune, two doses MMR vaccine is required for persons born after 1957. - 4.
-Proof of immunization against Hepatitis Series B and Titre (6+ month process).
-If non-immune, a waiver is required. - 5.
-Proof of immunization against chicken pox with a Varicella Titre.
-If non-immune, two doses of Varicella virus vaccine is required. - 6.
-An influenza vaccine is required annually in the fall by health care facilities. - 7.
-Optional: COVID-19 vaccine is recommended, but not required.
+1. Current CPR Certification - Basic Life Support (BLS) from the American Heart Association (AHA).

+2. Proof of immunization against TDAP within the last ten years.

+3. Proof of immunization against Measles, Mumps, and Rubella (MMR).
+If non-immune, two doses MMR vaccine is required for persons born after 1957.

+4. Proof of immunization against Hepatitis Series B and Titer (6+ month process).
+If non-immune, a waiver is required.

+5. Proof of immunization against chicken pox with a Varicella Titer.
+If non-immune, two doses of Varicella virus vaccine is required.

+6. An influenza vaccine is required annually in the fall by all healthcare facilities.

+7. Optional: COVID-19 vaccine is recommended, but not required.
 Clinical placements may be impacted as some clinical agencies require proof of vaccination.

-Required College Courses
+Required College Courses and Minimum Grade

-- 1. BIO213 Anatomy and Physiology I "B" (3.0) grade or better - 2.
-ENG101 College Composition "B" (3.0) grade or better - 3.
-MAT111 Quantitative Reasoning "B" (3.0) grade or better
+- 1. BIO213 Anatomy and Physiology I "B" (3.0)

+- 2. ENG101 College Composition "B" (3.0)

+- 3. MAT111 Quantitative Reasoning "B" (3.0)